Romel07/Book-Paradise/README.md

 This is client site repo for the Book Paradise Dot Com.

 ## Setup
-It a website where I used react in front end , node for backend development and mongodb for server connection.
+It a website where I used react for front end , node for backend development and mongodb for server connection.

 ## Website Link :
 https://bookparadise-3428c.web.app/